HiraNawaz2415/OS_Practice15/Process Synchronization/readme.md

 ## **Critical Section Problem**
 A critical section is a part of the program where the process accesses shared resources.
 Only one process should be allowed in its critical section at a time.
+If multiple processes enter their critical sections at the same time, it may cause data corruption or unexpected behavior.

 - A solution to the critical section problem must satisfy: